alda-lang/alda/player/README.md

 handles OSC messages containing lower-level instructions pertaining to audio playback.

-The player supports live coding in that it allows one to define, modify, and loop patterns during playback.
+The player supports live coding in that it allows you to define, modify, and loop patterns during playback.

 ## Development

 ### Requirements

+* Java 8+
-None, besides Java 8+, which you probably already have installed.
+  * You probably already have Java 8 or higher installed.

-> Gradle is used to build/run the player, however there is a `gradlew` wrapper
+    To check what version of Java you have, you can run `java -version`.

+* Gradle (optional)
-> checked into the repo that makes it so that you don't need to have Gradle
+  * There is a `gradlew` wrapper script checked into the repo that makes it so that you don't need to have Gradle installed.

-> installed.
-You can replace `gradle` below with `./gradlew` and it should work
-> the same as if you had Gradle installed.
+    In the commands below, you can replace `gradle` with `./gradlew` and it should work the same as if you had Gradle installed.

 ### Running a player process